MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Game_Creation_Guide.md

 // Event listener for a keypress to start the game
 $(document).keypress(function () {
-    if (!started) {
+    // Check if the game has not started yet if (!started) {
+        // Update the game title to show the current level
         $("#level-title").text("Level " + level);

-        nextSequence();
+        // Generate the first sequence and start the game nextSequence();
         started = true;

+        // Remove the "game-over" class from the body (if it was previously set)
         $("body").removeClass("game-over");
     }
 });

 // Event listener for button clicks
 $(".btn").click(function () {
-    if (started) {
+    // Check if the game has started if (started) {
-        var userChosenColour = $(this).attr("id");
+        // Get the color of the clicked button var userChosenColour = $(this).attr("id");
-        userClickedPattern.push(userChosenColour);

-        playSound(userChosenColour);
+        // Add the user's choice to the clicked pattern userClickedPattern.push(userChosenColour);

+        // Play the corresponding sound for the button playSound(userChosenColour);

+        // Animate the button press
         animatePress(userChosenColour);

-        checkAnswer(userClickedPattern.length - 1);
+        // Check if the user's pattern matches the game pattern checkAnswer(userClickedPattern.length - 1);
     } else {
+        // If the game hasn't started, create a brief visual effect to indicate a wrong click
         $("body").removeClass("game-over");
         setTimeout(function () {
             $("body").addClass("game-over");